Release month | Update type | Description |

 Amazon S3 access key and Amazon S3 secret key: In Amazon S3, generate an access key - secret access key

-pair to grant Platform access to your Amazon S3 account.
+pair to grant Experience Platform access to your Amazon S3 account.
 Learn more in the Amazon Web Services documentation.

 Encryption key: Optionally, you can attach your RSA-formatted public key to add encryption to your exported files.
 View an example of a correctly formatted encryption key in the image below.